danjamesadams/biographica_test/README.md

 The output of the script indicates that the protein _A01p09130.1_ is the first protein mapped from _assembly_1.prot.fa_ that has hydrolase activity, acting on ester bonds.

+## Further considerations and future work

+There are a number of improvements that could be made to this process that would result in a better product.
+Documented here are some thoughts about what the next steps would be for writing out this pipeline.

+Firstly, the work here can't really be considered a true pipeline as such, as the scripts must be called manually.
+A good immediate next step would be to implement some proper pipeline functionality by wrapping the code with an orchestrator such as NextFlow.
+Moreover, there is a lot of work that could be done to both scripts (but especially task2.py) to generalise them, as right now they are not at all robust and would not cope with using any other format than the one present in the two input files.
+A potential solution would be to have a modular system for reading in different types of FASTA file headers.

+Secondly, another easy win would be to make the script for the second task store and output EVERY protein that matched a given GO term - this is easy to code, but my internet access has been poor these last few days and the API calls were taking a while, so I decided it was best to print the first matching protein.
+The _task2.py_ script could also be simplified by removing the input-subsetting function, as this is super specific and it would be cleaner to alter _task1.py_ to output a file JUST the sequences that were present in both files, rather than all of the sequences from both files.

+### Pipeline versioning, data governance, metadata logging and scaling

+Early on in the README I mention that it would be ideal if this were hosted in the cloud, as that gives easy access to scalability.
+For instance if these scripts were to be run on the cloud, it would be very easy to horizontally scale out the BLAST search using compute-specific resources (easily accessed by setting the number of threads in the BLAST call) as well as parallelising the API calls.

+Similarly, cloud-native resources such as resource monitoring would be a good first step for metadata logging, collecting usage statistics, such as the time taken for API responses or the amount of compute time and power used.
+This could also be done at the simplest level using the python _logger_ module and writing usage statistics to a file, but there are plenty of third-party solutions that would fit the bill (for example CircleCI or Splunk).

+Cloud-hosting would also allow for easy handling of data governance, as one could set up security groups specific to certain customers (i.e. with AWS's IAM or an implementation of Active Directory), which would prevent inappropriate access to commercially sensitive materials.

+A naive pipeline versioning has been implemented here with a git tag, which could be incremented appropriately with features, fixes and release work.
+This would work with a NextFlow-based pipeline as once can pull based on a git tag.